SerSarParAms/codex-chat-feedback/README.md

 # Codex Chat — Feedback & Feature Requests

 Welcome to the **Codex Chat** feedback repository!
-This space is dedicated to collecting **bug reports, feature requests, suggestions, and general feedback** for the Codex Chat plugin for JetBrains IDEs.
+This space is dedicated to collecting **issues, feature requests, suggestions, and general feedback** for the Codex Chat plugin for JetBrains IDEs.

 Your input helps shape the future of the plugin — thank you for taking the time to contribute!